nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 tmpfs
 ```
-97. Will ‘kubectl delete pod [pod-name]’ remove and recreate a pod, or just remove?
+97. Will 'kubectl delete pod [pod-name]' remove and recreate a pod, or just remove?
 ```
 It will remove and recreate if there is an active deployment
 ```